 If you have questions or problems associated with the practical aspects of your participation in a research project, or wish to raise a concern or complaint, then you should consult the project coordinator whose details are on the project’s Information Sheet.

-If you wish to discuss matters with an independent person, including making a complaint, raising concerns or your rights as a participant, contact the Senior Research and Ethics Officer at Gokhan.Ayturk@ahcsa.org.au
+If you wish to discuss matters with an independent person, including complaint and concerns as a researcher, you can also contact the Senior Research and Ethics Officer at Gokhan.Ayturk@ahcsa.org.au

 2016 GP Forum: Skin Diseases

 Please download to view 2016 – ‘Skin Diseases in the Top End – Hints for Diagnosis and Management PresentationView »